 Secondary caves are formed after the surrounding rocks, when the forming of those rocks is already completed.
 The formation of the rock is the primary stage, the rock is formed without caves.
 The cave is formed in a secondary stage.
+Typically there is a long time span between those two processes, for example caves formed in 200 Million years old Jurassic limestone, which were formed during the last 2 Million years.

 The exact way, the rock is soluted depends on the chemistry of the rock and the water, on the temperature and maybe the pressure.
 Cave forming processes supported by high temperature are called thermal processes.
 Karst caves are formed by water with regular temperature using CO2 as agens.
 Several caves are formed by chemical and biochemical solution based on sulfur, often the sulfuric springs are warm or hot as they have geotheric origin.